wangweiying303/generating-human-movements-across-regions/README.md

 A number indicates a location (number is the index of location in the list "locs").

+"generation of movements.ipynb" is the original one. "generation of movements_part3_mass generation.ipynb" is used for huge volume of generation (5,000,000 persons) and faster calculation of the distribution of waiting time and number of visits.

-message me if you need any help or if you seek for collaborations :)
+The correctness of codes is not guaranteed.
+Message me if you need any help/notice any error/seek collaboration :)